soumikmofficial/git_user_search_react/README.md

 #### Search for specific git user by their username and fetch addional details

 - Uses Styled Components
+- Uses React-Router-Dom
-- Uses React Router Dom
+- Uses Axios